Scorpions (band): Commercial success (1978–1992)

 On the Savage Amusement tour in 1988, the Scorpions became only the second Western group (not American) to play in the Soviet Union.
 Uriah Heep had performed in the country earlier in December 1987, in Leningrad.
 The following year the band returned to perform at the Moscow Music Peace Festival.
 As a result, the Scorpions developed an extended Russian fan base and still return to perform.
-Also in 1989, Scorpions released the compilation album Best of Rockers 'n' Ballads, which, in addition to the band's hits from 1979 to 1988, included several rare or previously unreleased tracks: "Hey You", from the Lovedrive sessions; a remixed version of "Is There Anybody There?"; and a cover of the Who's "I Can't Explain", which was also included on that same year's Stairway to Heaven/Highway to Hell charity compilation album.
+Also in 1989, the Scorpions released the compilation album Best of Rockers 'n' Ballads, which, in addition to the band's hits from 1979 to 1988, included several rare or previously unreleased tracks: "Hey You", from the Lovedrive sessions; a remixed version of "Is There Anybody There?"; and a cover of the Who's "I Can't Explain", which was also included on that same year's Stairway to Heaven/Highway to Hell charity compilation album.
 This is the band's only compilation album, to be certified platinum in the United States.

 Wishing to distance themselves from the Savage Amusement style, the band parted ways with their long-time producer and "Sixth Scorpion", Dieter Dierks, replacing him with Keith Olsen when they returned to the studio in 1990.
 Crazy World was released that year and displayed a less polished sound.
 The album was propelled in large part by the massive success of the ballad "Wind of Change".
 The song muses on the socio-political changes that were occurring in Eastern Europe and other parts of the world at the end of the Cold War.
 Crazy World remains the band's last album, to receive gold or platinum certification in the United States.
-On 21 July 1990, they joined many other guests for Roger Waters' massive performance of The Wall in Berlin.
-Scorpions performed both versions of "In the Flesh" from The Wall.
+On 21 July 1990, they joined many other guests for Roger Waters's massive performance of The Wall in Berlin.
+The Scorpions performed both versions of "In the Flesh" from The Wall.

-After the Crazy World tour, the band's long-serving bassist Francis Buchholz, left the group.
+After the Crazy World tour, in 1992, the anthology album Still Loving You was released that summer, containing a collection of ballads, plus the previously unreleased Living for Tomorrow, and the band's long-serving bassist Francis Buchholz left the group.
+Buchholz's departure would mark the end of the band's peak era, with the Las Vegas Sun stating in 1994 that "In the Garden of Eden time is running out.
+The party is over."